semrush/intergalactic/website/docs/components/tooltip/tooltip.md

 Main recommendations:

 - Use the tooltip to show hints and additional information only.
 Avoid adding complex functionality inside it.
-- Ensure that the tooltip does not overlap important information for the user.
+- Ensure that the tooltip doesn't overlap important information for the user.

 ::: tip
 For complex content and forms, use [DropdownMenu](/components/dropdown-menu/dropdown-menu).